 Through analyzing the work that Shakespeare was able to create, it would appear that he probably attended a grammar school.
 The curriculum for grammar schools was standardized by the monarchy, and as such, Shakespeare had a solid grasp of Latin and was able to translate Latin texts.

 Shakespeare is unique in so much as he frequently drew on the knowledge of the countryside in his writing, especially in his earlier poetry despite not living in the country.

 Shakespeare began his career collaborating with other playwrights, a common practice at the time.
 Some of his earliest works were historical dramas.
-It is thought that Richard III and Henry V were probably written around this time (early 1590’s).
+It is thought that Richard III and Henry V were probably written around this time (the early 1590s).
 Other works around this period include The Comedy of Errors and The Taming of the Shrew.

 Following that period, Shakespeare began to add a more romantic edge to his writing.
 Around this period, during the middle of his career, he wrote the likes of a Midsummer Nights Dream, The Merchant of Venice, and Much Ado About Nothing.
 The hallmark of these works was the interweaving plots, the slick comedy, and the sentiment.

 Following this spate of comedies, Shakespeare’s writing developed, and his characters became increasingly complex.
 It was at this point (around the late 1590s) that he penned the tragedies Julius Caesar and Romeo and Juliet.
 Following this, he wrote a trio of what he dubbed “problem plays,” which weren’t quite as popular before producing the masterpiece that is Hamlet.
 This play includes the famous “to be or not to be“ line.
 He then produced more tragedies such as King Lear and Othello, both of which revolve around a hero with a fatal flaw.
 This is common in his work and can be seen in Macbeth as well.